appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 After the Appcircle server installation is finished, you can get the IP addresses of the Appcircle domains and configure the DNS.

-You can list the ingresses with `kubectl` to check the IP address of the Appcircle services domains.
+You can list the Ingresses with `kubectl` to check the IP address of the Appcircle services domains.

 ```bash
 kubectl get ingresses -n appcircle